gitnik/aisb/README.md

 YESB
 ====

-#### YESB is Yet Another Server Browser
+#### YESB is Yet Another Server Browser...
 * built on top of [angular.js](http://angularjs.org/)
-* has a set of unique features
+* has a set of unique features such as
-* will soon become usable by anyone
+  * repository fallback
+  * flags identifying a server's country (and the caching thereof)
+  * reloading data when a user comes back to the site